palakYadav97/Rasa-Chatbot/faq.md

 ```
 ## About Rasa

 There are many files generated after initialising Rasa.
-We will only be using a few of them.
+Few of them are listed below:
 1. data/nlu.md

     This is the folder where you give examples of how the specific intents can be asked.
 For Intent (think of this as your intention to do something) like "greet", you would be asking "hi", "hello", "nice to meet you" and so on.
 This is where you list out these examples.